 But, then there's the flipside!

 Why are people (especially women) who believe that God is feminine called witches?
 Men are not called witches.
-Men were not normally drowned to see if they were witches, or burned at the stake because other people thought their ideas were so odd they must be witches.
+In the past, men were not normally drowned to see if they were witches, or burned at the stake because other people thought their ideas were so odd they must be witches.
 No!
 Most people who were accused of witchcraft, and murdered as a consequence, were women.

 So, it makes me wonder what the world would have been like if God were thought of as feminine?